ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 data.

-Similarly, if there is a strong need to ensure that a rate limit is respected, network elements cannot assume that the signaled limit will be respected by endpoints.
+Similarly, if there is a strong need to ensure that a rate limit is respected, SCONE Network elements cannot assume that the signaled limit will be respected by endpoints.

 ## Fake SCONE Packets